fahmifan/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 13: 3 Feb, 2018
+**Today's Progress**:
+Working on new side project.
+It is a food app, and i have a team of 3: designer, frontend(me), backend.
+We'll try to make this app in a week (one sprint).
+I start by making static page in react.

 ## Day 12: 2 Feb, 2018
 ### Personal Project
   **Today's Progress**: Make mockup from the sketch using Figma